Mojavesoft-Group/MiniGuinea/README.md

 | AdBlock   | Read and change all your data on all websites, display notifications         | 299MB        | GPLv3 | Acceptable Ads program | Yes |
 | Ghostery  | Read your browsing history, block content on any page       | 49.8MB       | GPLv3        | Donations | Yes |********

-*MiniGuinea may fail to block some instances of this tracker, but it stops it most of the time.

-** Ghostery appears to be injecting its own script here.
+* Ghostery appears to be injecting its own script here.
 More information is needed.

 # Known issues
 On MiniGuinea v0.1, there is a missing icon file which makes installation impossible.
 Starting with MiniGuinea v0.2, all of the icon files are in place.